A recurring story element is used as a form of tradition within a show each season. This doesn't necessarily mean it is a Recycled Script

 - About once a season, one of the characters has a complete Sanity Slippage episode, with exception to the short season 3 (though it comes close).

-- South Park has been killing Kenny Once a Season from Season 7 onward, as opposed to during the first five seasons where they killed him Once an Episode.
+- South Park has been killing Kenny Once a Season from Season 7 onward, as opposed to during the first five seasons where the practice was inverted by killing him Once an Episode and instead had it so that he survived one episode every season.
 They've also had at least one episode focusing on Jimmy Valmer a season since his introduction in Season 5.

 - On Garfield and Friends, there's a meta example.
 Garfield's friend Floyd the mouse appears in a episode Once A Season and complains about how he's only the show once a season.